OSGAgaming/Flipsider/README.md

 # Unnamed Game
 by Some People

-An immersive open-world side-scroller with quick and responsive movement and combat and a surreal shifting-labyrinth-esque terrain system
+An immersive (and quite surreal) open-world platformer with quick and responsive movement + combat